devjoda/launchandfixcod/README.md

 OR

-create a .bat file of your own, edit it with notepad or your preferred text editor, paste [the source code](https://github.com/atyourservicesire/launchandfixcod/blob/master/launchandfixcod.bat) the source code and save it.
+create a .bat file of your own, edit it with notepad or your preferred text editor, paste [the source code](https://github.com/atyourservicesire/launchandfixcod/blob/master/launchandfixcod.bat) and save it.

 ### Editing the .bat file